 IX.
-And be it further enacted, that every captain or officer commanding a company of militia, or who may be thereto appointed by the Governor, Lieutenant-Governor, or Commander in Chief, shall as soon as conveniently may be after the passing of this act fix a time and place of meeting for enrolling all the militia men who reside within the limits which shall be assigned for his company, giving due notice publicly, at least seven days before, of the time and place of meeting; and every militia man (not being already enrolled in such company) who, after public notice so given, shall neglect to present himself in person, and give in his name, age and place of residence, or cause the same to be made known in some certain way to the captain or other officer of the company, attending at the time and place so fixed for the meeting of the militia men of the limits of such company, so as that such militia man may be enrolled, shall for such neglect forfeit and pay a fine of ten shillings; and every militia man who shall remove out of the limits assigned for that company in which he is, or ought to be, enrolled, and shall not within ten days after his removal at the place of his new residence, or where he shall hire himself, either present himself for enrollment, or cause his name, age and place of residence, with that from which he last removed, to be made known to the captain, or in his absence to the senior officer of the company of militia of such place, shall for such neglect forfeit after he shall have attained the age of sixteen years, either present himself for enrolment, or cause his name, age and place of residence to be made known as aforesaid, so that he may be enrolled in the militia company of the limits wherein his place of residence may be, shall for such neglect forfeit and pay a fine of five shillings; and every man within the age herein before described, who shall come to reside in the province, and shall not within three months after his arrival therein, present himself for enrolment, or cause his name, age and place of reside in the may be enrolled in the militia company of the limits the may be enrolled in the may be enrolled in the shall come to reside in the province, and shall not within three months after his arrival therein, present himself for enrolment, or cause his name, age and place of residence to be made known as aforesaid, so that he may be enrolled in the militia company of the limits wherein he shall have come to reside, shall for such neglect forfeit and pay a fine of five enrolment, or cause his name, age and place of residence to be made known as aforesaid, so that he may be enrolled in the militia company of the limits wherein he shall have come to reside, shall for such neglect forfeit and pay a fine of ten shillings.
+And be it further enacted, that every captain, or officer commanding a company of militia, or who may be thereto appointed by the Governor, Lieutenant-Governor, or Commander in Chief, shall, as soon as conveniently may be after the passing of this act, enrol all the militia men who reside within the limits which shall be assigned for his company, and every militia-man (not being already enrolled in such company) who, after the publication of this act, shall neglect to present himself in person, to the captain or officer commanding the company in which he resides, and give in his name, age and place of residence, or cause the same to be made known, in some certain way, to the captain or officer commanding the company, shall, for such neglect, forfeit and pay a fine of ten shillings; and every militia-man who shall remove out of the limits assigned for the company in which he is, or ought to be, enrolled, and shall not within ten days after his removal, at the place of his new residence, or where he shall hire himself, either present himself for enrolment, or cause his name, age, and place of residence, with that from which he last removed, to be made known to the captain or officer commanding the company of militia, of his new place of residence, shall, for such neglect, forfeit and pay a fine of ten shillings; and every person who shall not, within thirty days after he shall have attained the age of sixteen years, either present himself for enrolment, or cause his name, age, and place of residence, to be made known as aforesaid, so that he may be enrolled in the militia company of the limits wherein his place of residence may be, shall, for such neglect, forfeit and pay a fine of five shillings; and every man, within the ages hereinbefore described, who shall come to reside in the province, and shall not, within thirty days after his arrival therein, present himself for enrolment, or cause his name, age, and place of residence, to be made known as aforesaid, so that he may be enrolled in the militia company of the limits wherein he shall have come to reside, shall forfeit and pay a fine of ten shillings.

-X. Provided always, and be it enacted, that the neglect of any such persons to cause themselves to be enrolled shall not be construed to prevent the captain or officer commanding a company of militia to enter, and he is hereby required to enter on the roll of his company, the name of every such person residing within the limits of his company as shall come to his knowledge, and when so entered, every such person shall be subject to perform all militia duties under the same penalties as if he had personally presented himself for enrolment.
-And if any difference shall arise between a captain or officer commanding a militia company and any militia man, touching the age of such militia man, it shall be incumbent on the militia man to prove his age.
+X. Provided always, and be it enacted, that the neglect of any such persons to cause themselves to be enrolled, shall not be construed to prevent the captain or officer commanding a company of militia, to enter, and he is hereby required to enter, on the roll of his company, the name of every such person, residing within the limits of his company, as shall come to his knowledge, and when so entered, every such person shall be subject to perform all militia duties, under the same penalties as if he had personally presented himself for enrolment; and if any difference shall arise between a captain or officer commanding a militia company, and any militia-man, touching the age of such militia-man, it shall be incumbent on the militia-man to prove his age.

-And whereas arms have been heretofore granted by government for the use of the militia, and others are intended to be issued for completely equipping the whole of the militia, and it is necessary to provide for the safe keeping thereof:
+And whereas, arms have been heretofore granted by government, for the use of the militia, and others may be hereafter issued for the use thereof, and it is necessary to provide for their safe keeping: